ahmz1833/CSL-Practical-Exercises/README.md

 ## Description

 This repository contains the practical assignments for the course **Computer Architecture and Assembly Language**.
-The projects are completed collaboratively by our two-person team.
+Code are MIPS32/MARS Assembly.

 ## Repository Structure
 ```